 CS 635 Information Retrieval

-Information Retrieval Methodologies & Applications covers the various computational and methodological aspects of search, both over textual data as well as multimedia data.
+Information retrieval methodologies and applications covers the various computational and methodological aspects of search, both over textual data as well as multimedia data.
 The course format will consist of a combination of lectures and student-led presentations of primary source articles from the scientific literature on the subject (both classic and modern papers will be featured).
-The course will involve substantial reading (2-4 papers or book chapters per week), and will feature regular assignments giving students hands-on experience at building information retrieval systems as well as working with standard off-the-shelf software tools.
-The course will also include a final project in which students will be expected to solve an IR problem of their choice (e.g., implementing an algorithm from a paper), and evaluate their solution.
+The course will involve substantial reading, 2-4 papers or book chapters per week, and will feature regular assignments giving students hands-on experience at building information retrieval systems as well as working with standard off-the-shelf software tools.
+The course will also include a final project in which students will be expected to solve an IR problem of their choice, e.g., implementing an algorithm from a paper, and evaluate their solution.
 In addition to computational techniques, the course will include in-depth discussion of evaluation methodologies, including both classical frequentist approaches as well as recent Bayesian approaches to IR evaluation.
 Rounding things out, the course will feature occasional guest lectures from professionals working in IR.

 CS 656 Introduction to Linguistics and Communication Disorders

 The course will cover the structural and interpretative components of language, e.g., morphology, phonetics, as well as language use in context, e.g., pragmatics, sociolinguistics.
 Linguistics will be considered from a theoretical, developmental, and clinical perspective, and course topics will include related areas of study including computational linguistics.
 Bilingual and multicultural issues will also be addressed in terms of linguistic variation and change.

 This course will provide a background in linguistics and language development for the students in the CSEE program.
 Because the CSEE program is associated with the Center for Spoken Language Understanding, many students conduct research involving language use, speech processing, and deviations from typical development.
 An understanding of linguistics is an important foundation skill for these students.